-Strength Evaluation
+Redundancy Evaluation

 Argument A

 Israel cut off electricity and water supplies to Gaza soon after October 7th.
 Additionally, food supplies to Gaza have been significantly reduced, with aid groups citing difficulty coordinating with the Israeli military as the primary reason.
 Evidence indicates civilians deliberately denied access to Food and water.
 Several humanitarian and government officials have indicated that the IDF has denied certain key items.
 Some Israeli citizens have also attempted to block aid trucks.
 These limited food supplies have led to the starvation and deaths of many innocent people, particularly vulnerable children.
-All reports to the contrary come from Israeli sources, not independent ones.

 These policies clearly constitute "collective punishment", which is strictly prohibited under international law.
 It is important to note that the popular Israeli argument of "collateral damage" does not even apply in this case.